June 10, 2020

 3. “I am required to choose a certificate from my top interest survey results.”

 You are not limited to your interest survey results.
-You are free to choose any introductory certificate offered for PC 103!
+You are free to choose any introductory certificate offered!
 The interest survey results are suggestions to help guide you to certificates that may be more beneficial and applicable to you.
 The results are based on the answers you chose and which certificates are more marketable.
 They are a great place to start if you’re not sure which certificate to pursue.

 4. “I will finish my introductory certificate when I complete PathwayConnect.”

 At the end of PathwayConnect, you will receive a completion certificate.
 A completion certificate signifies that you completed PC 101, 102, and 103.
-This is different from an introductory certificate, which students begin in PC 103 and have the option to complete through a BYU-Idaho online degree program.
+This is different from an introductory certificate, which students begin alongside PC 103 and have the option to complete through an online degree program from BYU-Idaho or Ensign College.
 A certificate generally takes five courses to complete.

 5. “I can’t change my certificate choice after I start PC 103.”

 There are many certificates to choose from to help you learn new skills and continue your academic journey.
 However, experience is often the best way to determine if your certificate choice is a good fit or not.
-If you decide you want to change your certificate after finishing PC 103, you can.
-You do not have to keep your first certificate choice after progressing to a BYU-Idaho online degree program.
+If you decide you want to change your certificate after finishing the first course, you can!
+You do not have to keep your first certificate choice after continuing to an online degree program.
 If you would like to change certificates, please contact Advising.